Milestone-Proposal:JJY: Standard Signal Transmitting Station in Japan, 1940

 A Visionary Endeavor

-The 1940 establishment of JJY [1-3], Japan’s first standard time and frequency signal station and only the second in the world (after WWV/USA, 1939) [6], required navigating substantial technical, political, and geographic hurdles—amid a rapidly evolving technological and geopolitical landscape.
+The establishment of JJY in 1940 [1–3]—Japan’s first standard time and frequency signal station and the world’s second after WWV (USA, 1939) [6]—required overcoming significant technical, political, and geographic challenges.
+This achievement emerged during a period of rapid technological change and geopolitical uncertainty, demanding visionary planning and cross-sector collaboration.

 Technical Challenges: Frequency Stability and Transmission

-Early radio systems suffered from frequency instability, prompting Japan to develop a centralized standard.
-A quartz-controlled oscillator at Iwatsuki provided the frequency reference, but the need to transmit the signal over 50 km to Kemigawa via telephone lines introduced signal degradation, phase shifts, and electromagnetic interference [3].
+Early radio systems in Japan suffered from frequency drift and instability, prompting the need for a centralized national standard.
+A quartz-controlled oscillator at Iwatsuki provided the reference signal, but transmitting it over 50 km to Kemigawa via telephone lines introduced phase shifts, attenuation, and electromagnetic interference [3].

 Political and Institutional Coordination

-Securing political support for such a technically abstract project in pre-war Japan required strategic advocacy.
-The Diet allocated significant funding—¥140,000 in 1936 and ¥2.8 million in 1940—thanks to the efforts of Ministry of Communications officials.
+Securing political support for a technically abstract and non-commercial project in prewar Japan was a major hurdle.
+Through strategic advocacy, the Ministry of Communications obtained substantial funding—¥140,000 in 1936 and ¥2.8 million in 1940.

 Geographic and Environmental Considerations

-Kemigawa was chosen for its low electromagnetic noise and proximity to Tokyo, but its distance from the Iwatsuki standard source created technical obstacles.
-Engineers developed specialized grounding, cable routing, and structural reinforcements to address soil conductivity, typhoon risks, and seismic threats.
+Kemigawa was selected for its low electromagnetic noise and proximity to Tokyo.
+However, its distance from the Iwatsuki oscillator introduced technical challenges.
+Engineers addressed these through:

-To overcome atmospheric propagation variability, engineers implemented multi-frequency shortwave broadcasting (initially 4, 7, 9, and 13 MHz) to ensure consistent national coverage—adding complexity to antenna design and signal control.
+To ensure nationwide coverage despite atmospheric variability, JJY adopted multi-frequency shortwave broadcasting (initially 4, 7, 9, and 13 MHz), which required complex antenna design and signal control systems.

 Wartime Disruptions and Resilience

-The onset of the Pacific War halted the expansion of JJY.
+The outbreak of the Pacific War halted JJY’s planned expansion.
 Resources were diverted, and operations were restricted under military secrecy.
-Yet, key infrastructure was preserved, and by April 1946—just months after World War II—JJY resumed public broadcasts.
-This swift recovery underscored the foresight and dedication of its creators.
+Nevertheless, core infrastructure was preserved.
+Remarkably, JJY resumed public broadcasts by April 1946—just months after the war’s end—demonstrating the foresight and diligence of its creators.

 Lasting Impact

-Overcoming these diverse challenges enabled Japan to establish a world-class standard time and frequency system.
-JJY's reliable broadcasts supported progress in communications, science, industry, and navigation, positioning Japan as an early and lasting contributor to global time and frequency standardization.
+By overcoming these diverse challenges, Japan succeeded in establishing a world-class standard time and frequency system.
+JJY’s reliable broadcasts supported advancements in communications, science, industry, and navigation, positioning Japan as a global contributor to time and frequency standardization.

 What features set this work apart from similar achievements?